-The subject site is located on the north side of Mercer Island.
-The site area is approximately 2/5 of an acre and is developed with a residential structure that is two stories with a partial basement and crawl space and an attached carport.
-The property is located on a slope, has an existing rockery along the private drive off of 81st Ave SE.
-The site is bounded on the north, east and west, by residential properties and the south by a private drive.
-The existing residence is accessed by a private driveway off of 81st Ave SE.
-The property has a number of (E) terracing rockeries that will be maintained throughout construction
+The subject site is located on the west side of Mercer Island.
+The site area is 0.4 acre and is developed with a residential structure that is single story with a partial basement and crawl space and an attached carport.
+The property is located on a slope.
+The site on the waterfront southwest and is bounded on the northwest and southeast, by residential properties and the northeast by a private drive.
+The existing residence is accessed by a shared private driveway off of West Mercer Way.

-The site generally slopes from southeast to the northwest with an average slope of approximately 24%.
-Part of the property has been mapped by the City of Mercer Island as an Erosion Hazard, Seismic Zone and Potential Slide hazard zone.
+The site generally slopes from northeast to the southwest with an average slope of approximately 38.9%.
+The property has been mapped by the City of Mercer Island as an Erosion Hazard, Seismic Zone and Potential Slide hazard zone.